Quansight/Quansight-website/apps/consulting/posts/spatial-filtering-at-scale-with-dask-and-spatialpandas.md

 The one-time costs alone (30 min) are less than the single query time (~40 min) in the unsorted case (above), and this case was able to filter the data in the 1000 ZIP code polygon task.
-It’s important to note that the numbers of filtered data points are identical to the unsorted case, giving us confidence that we selected the same points.
+It's important to note that the numbers of filtered data points are identical to the unsorted case, giving us confidence that we selected the same points.